 The Sagamore’s historic hotel status equates with all of the charm that expression conjures, though visitors are also treated to modern amenities including a rec room for kids, fitness center, salon and spa, and indoor pool.
-With a wide variety of room types—from romantic and cozy king rooms for couples to family suites and “pods” (collection of adjoining rooms)—families of all kinds will find comfort at this lovely resort.
+With a wide variety of room types—from romantic and cozy king rooms for couples to family suites and “pods” (collection of adjoining rooms)—a stay at the Sagamore offers families of all kinds elegant comfort and plenty of fun.

 Things to Know About The Sagamore